tarantool/doc/doc/contributing/docs/style.rst

 Please don't use commas or semicolons at the end of list items---it's either a period or nothing.
+The sentence preceding a list can end either with a semicolon or a period.

 Don't add redundant conjunctions like "and"/"or" before the last list item.

 General English punctuation rules still apply for text in lists.

 Tables